Category: acne-prone skincare

 The first time I applied this, I was shocked by how lightweight and matte it felt on my skin.
 It literally feels like you’re wearing a blurring matte primer for makeup on your face, not sunscreen.
 This product delivers zero shine, no greasiness, and no heavy feeling.
 Just a smooth, invisible layer of protection.
 And the best part- the matte feel stays all day.
 Most sunscreens tend to make my skin feel oily and melt off my face in a greasy mess in a couple of hours.
 This sunscreen?
 It truly won’t disappoint.

-What makes it special for acne-prone skin:
+What makes it a special sunscreen for acne-prone skin:

-Dermatologist-tested specifically for acne and sensitive skin
+-Dermatologist-tested specifically for acne and sensitive skin

-Non-comedogenic rating, so it won’t clog pores
+-Non-comedogenic rating, so it won’t clog pores

-Lightweight formula absorbs in seconds.
+-Lightweight formula absorbs in seconds.

-Truly matte finish that doesn’t trap heat or bacteria
+-Truly matte finish that doesn’t trap heat or bacteria

-Fragrance-free, so no irritation
+-Fragrance-free, so no irritation

 I’ve been using this for 8 months now, and I haven’t had any breakouts caused by it.
 My hyperpigmentation has also visibly improved because I’m finally protecting my skin consistently.